CEXT-Dan/PyRx/README.txt

+Python (cPython)
-Python (cPython) bindings for AutoCAD® ObjectARX® 2021-2024 uses wxPython for the GUI
+bindings for AutoCAD® ObjectARX® 2021-2024 bindings for AutoCAD® ActiveX  2021-2024 uses wxPython for the GUI

 Embeds Python (3.10.10) and wxPython(4.2.0) into a loadable ARX module